Preparedness paradox: Cognitive biases

 Organisms with faster life histories and shorter lives are disproportionately affected by chaotic or hostile environments.
 These types of organisms innately have a greater fear of environmental disasters or emergencies.
 However, organisms with slower life histories, such as humans, may have less urgency in dealing with these types of events.
 Instead, they have more time and ability to prepare for such emergencies.

 Cognitive biases play a large role in the lack of urgency in preparation, hampering efforts to prevent disasters.
 These include over-optimism, in which the degree of disaster is underestimated, and the fact that many disasters do not reach their breaking point until it is too late to take action.
 In over-optimism and normalcy bias, people believe that disasters will happen elsewhere, and even if they do happen locally only their neighbors will be affected.

 Another obstacle to preparedness is the interval between disasters.
 When there is a long time between disasters, there is less urgency to prepare.
 This is due to fewer people remembering the last disaster, which reduces its emotional impact on the group.
 This effect is heightened when some measure of action is taken to prevent the disaster, which further reduces the memory of the original danger and consequences.

 Financial concerns can also contribute to the preparedness paradox.
 There is a tendency to over-value known short-term costs, as well as to under-value unknown long-term rewards.
 The fact that preparing for disasters is expensive in the short term and its value in the long term cannot be determined could lead to catastrophic consequences if the choice is made to not prepare.

 Examples

+Levees are structures which run parallel to rivers and are meant to offer protection from flooding.
+The long-term safety afforded by them can lead to the misperception that an area protected by them is "flood free", leading to unsafe land development in the floodplain.

-Preparing for a pandemic is a particularly evident example of the preparedness paradox.
-Because adequate preparation means that no mass deaths or visible consequences will occur, there is no evidence that the preparation for the pandemic was necessary.
+Preparing for a pandemic is an example of the preparedness paradox.
+If sufficient investment in preparation meant that a small outbreak could be identified and contained before it could spread, then no mass deaths or economic failure would occur as a result, and there would be no clear evidence that the preparation had been warranted.

+Earth's ozone hole and acid rain were significantly mitigated, but in 2022, right-wing political commentator Matt Walsh pointed to the current lack of public discourse on them to suggest that those threats were never anything to worry about.

 Historical perspective can also contribute to the preparedness paradox.
 From the point of view of historians after the Year 2000 problem, the preventative action taken has been described as an "overreaction", instead of a successful effort to prepare for an upcoming problem.